 Still further, that new queen will need to mate.
 The mating flights of a queen are high risk and there are various reasons why she might not make it back to the hive.
 All this takes a month or so, from being an egg, through emergence as an adult, mating and then her laying eggs.
 That's a long wait, especially if the end result is a queen that doesn't return to the hive!

 The split is not an efficient way to raise queens and has significant risk, but it is a potential option.

-There is a way to raise multiple queens at once, even in the same hive.
+Thankfully, it's possible to raise multiple queens at once, even in the same hive.
 This, in fact, is the definition of queen rearing, namely the creation of multiple queens quickly and efficiently.
-There are many ways to go about this,.
+There are many ways to go about this.

 The consistent theme is that multiple queen cups will be created, but before they hatch, they are moved to "mating nucs" where the soon-to-be-queens inside can continue their development without the threat of being killed by other freshly-emerged queens.

 Queen rearing also relies on one other factor.
 Workers normally lay their eggs horizontally.
-When, however, they come across a larva that is hanging vertically the workers tend to treat them as queen cells.
+When, however, they come across a larva that is hanging vertically worker bees tend to treat them as queen cells.

 These principles - isolation of queen cups and the tendency for workers to treat vertically hung larvae as queens - are the foundation of many of the approaches described below.